 Describe the difference between a true aneurysm and a false aneurysm.

 • An aneurysm is a dilatation of the artery while pseudo-aneurysm is a walled off collection of blood outside a damaged artery.

 • Aneurysm and pseudo-aneurysms can both expand, but pseudo-aneurysms do not rupture with dilatation.

 • Mortality of aneurysms is much higher than that of pseudo-aneurysms.

-List three types of an Aortic aneurysm and identify the clinical manifestations associated with each one.
+List two types of an Aortic aneurysm and identify the clinical manifestations associated with each one.

 back, neck or substernal pain